• Skip to primary navigation

 • Whipped cream and fresh berries

-• Whipped cream and cinnamon apples (shown in the photos)
+• Whipped cream and warm skillet cinnamon apples (what’s shown in the photos)

 • Cinnamon apples